SmartDataAnalytics/BioKEEN/README.rst

 News:
 -----
-Some of the databases are currently not accessible, we will fix the `issues <https://github.com/SmartDataAnalytics/BioKEEN/issues>`_ as fast as possible.
+All databases are available again.

 - Hippie is available again
 - Interpro is available again